buguen/osvcad/README.rst

    Current state of Osvcad capabilities

 Warning : work in progress.
-Very very early stage of development
+Very early stage of development

 **Osvcad** is a CAD system that models systems using Acyclic Directed Graphs of heterogeneous geometrical entities.